OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \end{cases}
 $$

 The cubic model produces a very smooth transition from the origin to the sill, with continuous derivatives up to higher orders.
-This model is suitable for spatial processes that are expected to be highly regular and smooth, such as certain environmental or physical phenomena.[^journel]
+This model is suitable for spatial processes that are expected to be highly regular and smooth, such as certain environmental or physical phenomena. {cite:p}`chiles_geostatistics_2012, montero_2015`

 ---